 7. Extra clothes--Most first time visitors think they will wear one outfit per day, but 9 times out of 10, you change.
 You want fresh clothes after you go swimming, fresh clothes after playing in a hot theme park all day, fresh (better smelling) clothing for the dining reservations you made 180 days ago, etc. At a minimum, extra socks and underwear are highly recommended.

 2. Extra batteries/charging cord for camera--Camera---CHECK!
 But, what about a charging cord or extra batteries?
 If you want to save yourself some money at Disney World, be sure to bring extra batteries or your charging cord.
 No matter where you go in the US, the price of charging your phone at your vacation location will be very expensive.
 You know why?
 Because they can charge those insane prices!
-They know you won't put the camera away and not take pictures, because you forgot extra batteries or charging cord.
-It's not like you forgot a bathing suit and will just skip swimming.
-Your camera is the most important item next to your flight ticket, credit card, driver?s license/passport and MagicBands.
+They know you will not put the camera away and not take pictures, because you forgot extra batteries or charging cord.
+It is not like you forgot a bathing suit and will just skip swimming.
+Your camera is the most important item next to your flight ticket, credit card, driver's license/passport and MagicBands.

-1. Patience--It's so important to remember you are going on vacation.
+1. Patience--It is so important to remember you are going on vacation.
 There is so much to do and so much you want to cover in a short period of time that the stress of it all can take over.
-You say now "It's ok.
-That's not me.
-We'll be fine."
-But, trust me, when the crowds are high, the weather temps/humidity are taking a toll on you, all of that walking is just exhausting and the long lines at every attraction are wearing on your nerves, you need to remember to breathe, have patience and remember that it's supposed to be a vacation.
+You say now "It is ok.
+That is not me.
+We will be fine."
+But, trust me, when the crowds are high, the weather temps/humidity are taking a toll on you, all of that walking is just exhausting and the long lines at every attraction are wearing on your nerves, you need to remember to breathe, have patience and remember that it is supposed to be a vacation.